Frequently Asked Questions

 What if after I have had my scan I have left and then realise I have more questions or need more guidance?

-You can book a Zoom appointment with Mr Birch.
+You can book a Zoom appointment with Dr Birch.
 These should be booked via his PA, Kathy (07534 609934).
-His Zoom fees are £150 for 30 minutes and £300 for 60 minutes.
-An alternative option, if you have a complex past history and have lots to go through, is to book a double appointment at a clinic.
+His Zoom fees are £100 for 30 minutes and £200 for 60 minutes.

 All the clinics I want are full.
 How can I get an appointment quickly?